joshbruce/fourth-earth-raw/public/content.md

 The maximum dice in a dice pool is bound by the maximum number of ranks in total for skills, tools, and any other contributing factors.

-Every successful attempt of an action with a challenge level greater than the current rank adds 1 point toward the next rank.
+Every successful attempt of an action with a challenge level greater than the current rank adds 1 point toward the next rank; this implies there is no rationel for having total rank counts greater than 7 or 8.
 Points are earned based on the initial challenge level as long as the initial challenge level was greater than 0.
 Points are still earned if the challenge level is reduced to 0.
 Ranks fill from lowest to highest, one point at a time.
 The number of points per rank should be greater than 1, high enough that earning ranks feels like learning not grinding, and consistent across all ranks.

 Consider an action with an initial challenge level of 0; no proficiency point is earned.
 Consider a character with no ranks toward an action with an initial challenge level of 1 who spends 1 battery point to reduce it to 0; at least 1 proficiency point is earned toward the first rank.
 Consider the same character with 1 rank toward an action with an initial challenge level of 1 who succeeds on the roll with 2 dice; no proficiency point is earned.
 Same character, same rank, and an action with an initial challenge level of 2 who succeeeds on the roll with 2 dice; 1 proficiency point is earned.

 Characters also have the ability to gain proficiency in using one or more tools.
-Tools should reduce the challenge level of an action by 1 or more; a character could widdle wood using their fingernails and it would be easier with a knife.
+Tools should reduce the challenge level of an action by 1 or more; a character could widdle wood using their fingernails - it would be easier with a knife.
 Proficiency in a tool should not necessarily be tied to the action performed.
 This proficiency is indicated as ranks on the tool itself.
 This separation simulates the separation between general knowledge in a skill and specific knowledge in a tool.

 For example, a grave digger is probably proficient in using a shovel to dig graves.
 When the zombie hoards begin roaming the Earth, the grave digger should be afforded a slight advantage when braining a zombie with a shovel; of course, over time, the grave digger's digging proficiency might decrease while their proficiency in using a blunt weapon increases.
 The digger may also take a hit to their probabilities if they switch from the shovel to a baseball bat or even more if switching to a gun.

-It's recommended that players and narrators determine the pool capacity, subtract 1, then split the remaining dice between skill and tool ranks, with skills having more ranks than tools.
+It's recommended that players and narrators determine the pool capacity, subtract 1 for the base die, then split the remaining dice between skill and tool ranks, with skills having more ranks than tools.

 ## Interacting with other living beings